Who to contact if you have an issue with your assessment

 - Providing evidence of this kind for a client needs to come as a result of therapeutic support and not be the purpose of it.

 - Emails will only ever be provided at the student's request and with the student's permission.

 - The practitioner will provide a standard email which does not go into any specific details.
 Any mitigating circumstances letter sent by the SCC, will, however, state the number of sessions attended and the time period.

 - Even if a practitioner has seen a student for an initial appointment and several follow-up sessions, s/he may not feel that providing this kind of evidence is appropriate.

 - For postgraduate research students, we provide letters confirming mitigating circumstances to support requests for suspension/extension of study.

 Emails Confirming Attendance

-In certain circumstances, we may provide emails confirming your attendance here at the SCC.
-However, the provision of an email confirming attendance is not in itself, proof of a mitigating circumstance.
-Please discuss this with your counsellor.
+In certain circumstances, we may provide emails confirming your attendance at appointments.
+However, the provision of an email confirming attendance is not in itself proof of a mitigating circumstance.
+Please discuss this with your practitioner.